Automotive students writing on paper at counter inside a garage

 “Our division is proud to lead this work to prepare students for high-growth, high-wage careers in clean energy,” said Cathy Taylor, PhD, dean of Sustainability, Business, and Career Technology.
 “The RevUp grant gives us the opportunity to grow our programs and empower faculty to deliver innovative training that aligns with emerging industry needs.”

-The RevUp EV Community College Initiative is administered by the Illinois Community College Board (ICCB) and funded by the Illinois Environmental Protection Agency (IEPA) with a goal of creating regional hubs of EV education and training across the state.
+The RevUp EV Community College Initiative is administered by the Illinois Community College Board (ICCB) and funded by the Illinois Environmental Protection Agency (IEPA) to create regional hubs of EV education and training across the state.

 For more information about ECC’s career and technical education programs, visit elgin.edu.